The medications listed on this website are provided for informational purposes only.

 The FDA also maintains the box warning of atomoxtine’s increased risk of suicidal thoughts in children and young adults.

-It might feel overwhelming, but the good news is you can talk to your clinician and bring up your questions and concerns.
-To get a basic idea, here’s how atomoxetine compares to the rest:
+With so many options, choosing an ADHD medication might feel overwhelming, but the good news is you can talk to your clinician and bring up your questions and concerns.
+To get a basic idea of some ADHD treatment options, here’s how Strattera compares to other ADHD medications:

-- Atomoxetine vs. Stimulants (Adderall or Ritalin): Stimulants act fast; you’ll notice it within an hour or two (kind of like a triple espresso).
-Atomoetine can take weeks, using a slow and steady change in brain chemistry.
+- Strattera vs. Stimulants (Adderall or Ritalin): Stimulants act fast; you’ll notice it within an hour or two (kind of like a triple espresso).
+Strattera can take weeks, using a slow and steady change in brain chemistry.
 While that might feel frustrating, it also means less chance of addiction and abuse.

 One of the biggest frustrations with getting ADHD medication online is all the different state laws around stimulant prescriptions.
 In some places, you can’t get Adderall or Ritalin through telehealth at all (or because of shortages).

-Non-stimulants like atomoxetine can make ADHD care a bit easier.
+Non-stimulants like Strattera can make ADHD care a bit easier.
 Since it’s not a controlled substance, ADHD Advisor’s clinicians can prescribe it to adults all across the US.

 Here’s how we made an online ADHD test with diagnosis and medical treatment as easy as possible: